wasabipesto/beehive/src/sota-2024/index.md

 ### Calendar: Google Calendar

 I use Google Calendar because it’s simple and shareable.
 I can see my scheduled events, meal plan, work meetings, reminders, birthdays, and anything else all in one place.
 I can share that with everyone else in my household and everyone sees the same thing.
-I’d be interested in seeing alternatives but hesitant to change.
+I’d be interested in seeing alternatives but am hesitant to change.

 ### To-Do Lists: Google Tasks